miztiik/scale-eks-with-keda-irsa-pod-irsa/README.md

    - **Deploy SQS Consumer Scalar**

      Now that we have all the necessary pieces to deploy our _consumer_ scaler.
-Here is my manifest for the scalar.The same yaml is also in the repo under the directory `stacks/back_end/keda_scalers/keda-sqs-consumer-scalar-with-pod-irsa.yml` Let us walk through the specification.
+Here is my manifest for the scalar.
+The same yaml is also in the repo under the directory `stacks/back_end/keda_scalers/keda-sqs-consumer-scalar-with-pod-irsa.yml`.
+You can find the `queueURL` in the outputs section of Let us walk through the specification.

      ```yaml
       ---